Slap Shot: Plot

-Eventually, Dunlop meets the reclusive team owner, Anita McCambridge, and learns that his efforts to increase the team's popularity and value through violence have been for naught, as McCambridge would make more money if she folded the team as a tax write-off.
+Dunlop meets the reclusive team owner, Anita McCambridge, and learns his efforts to increase the team's popularity have been for naught, as McCambridge would make more money if she folded the team as a tax write-off.
 Dunlop decides to abandon the strategy of violence for the championship game, believing it to be his last, and the rest of the team agrees.
 Their opponents from Syracuse have stocked their team with violent "goons.”
 After the Chiefs are crushed during the first period while playing a non-violent style and getting booed by their fans, McGrath tells them that National Hockey League scouts, whom he invited, are watching the game.

 Dunlop and the rest of the team, except Braden, switch back to brawling, much to the delight of the fans.
-When Braden sees Lily cheering for the Chiefs, he enters the rink and performs a striptease, adding to the audience's enjoyment and breaking up the fight.
-When McCracken protests this "obscene" demonstration and sucker-punches the referee for dismissing him, Syracuse is disqualified, granting the Chiefs the championship.
-With the Chiefs folded, Dunlop accepts the offer to be the player-coach to a Minnesota team, intending to bring his teammates with him.
-In a parade held for the Chiefs, Dunlop fails to convince Francine to stay with him and watches her drive away.
+When Braden sees Lily cheering for the Chiefs, he performs a striptease on the ice which breaks up the fights.
+When McCracken protests this "obscene" demonstration and sucker-punches the dismissive referee, Syracuse is disqualified and the Chiefs named champions.

+Lily, Braden, and Dunlop ride in the backseat of a car during the Charlestown victory parade.
+Francine appears driving a loaded trailer, heading to a new life in New York.
+Dunlop runs to her car and tells her he's now the player-coach for a Minnesota team, intending to bring his teammates from the folded Chiefs with him, and inviting her to join him if New York doesn't work out.
+She drives away without replying, and when Dunlop returns to the car, assures Lily that she'll be joining him in Minnesota.